codr7/hostr/README.md

 ### products
 Products are things that can be sold.<br>
-Each product is a pool, which may be used to track its capacity in time.
+Each product is a pool, which is used to track its capacity in time.

 ### price lists
 Price lists are used to segment prices.